jvazquez609/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-This repository contains projects and visualizations created from the data science $ analytics program with CUSLB
+This repository contains projects and visualizations created from the Data Science & Analytics program with CSULB.

-##SQL
+##SQL.

-##Statistics
+##Statistics.

-##Visual Communications
+##Visual Communications.